 Small businesses are as unique as the individuals that start them.
 Starting your own business allows you to develop a business concept and future vision that achieves your specific definition of “success.”
 And different entrepreneurs will pursue different paths in achieving that vision.

 Award-winning architect and Colorado University architecture professor Julee Herdt is developing and testing her green building innovations primarily in the academic environment, using collegiate home design competitions as proof of concept.
 Herdt’s BioSIP invention was cited by the international Solar Decathlon judges as being critical to the CU team’s back-to-back (2002, 2005) wins in the Solar Decathlon competition.

 Since those awards, Herdt has advanced BioSIPs structural insulated wall, floor, and roof panels to exhibit strengths surpassing other SIPs in specific areas (compressive and transverse loading) as well as to exhibit super thermal values.

 Herdt has been awarded 2 patents and her BioSIPs inventions have garnered a State of Colorado, US Green Building Council (USGBC) “New Products” and “Excellence in Renewable Energy in Buildings” awards and numerous grant awards.

 Herdt is CEO of BioSIPs, Inc., a woman-owned, tech-based corporation and CU’s technology spin-off for commercialization of BioSIPs and other products from 100 percent diverted waste fibers.

 LISNR CEO Rodney Williams co-founded Lisnr, a technology start-up, while he was still working at Procter & Gamble.
 Technology wasn’t new to him; he had 3 patents by the age of 27.

 Williams, who had a vision for the Lisnr technology, met co-founder Chris Ostoich at P&G. The two co-found took their idea on The Startup Bus, a 72-hour technology business concept competition.
 The team met their third co-founder and first investor at South by Southwest, where the aspiring entrepreneurs made their pitches to business scouts and investors.

 Their journey includes a number of lessons and cash flow challenges—common challenges for entrepreneurs.
-Read Williams’ CNBC profile or watch the video for perspective on lessons learned on his journey from a six-figure corporate salary to $100,000 in debt to now, with 40 employees and founding of over $14 million.
+Read Williams’ CNBC profile or watch the video for perspective on lessons learned on his journey from a six-figure corporate salary to $100,000 in debt to now, with 40 employees and funding of over $14 million.
 LISNR leadership was named a 2017 E&Y Entrepreneur of the Year.